infinite-table/infinite-react/www/pages/docs/latest/learn/grouping-and-pivoting/pivoting/overview.page.md

 </Note>

+For more pivoting examples, see [our pivoting demos](/docs/latest/learn/examples/dynamic-pivoting-example)

 ```ts
 const pivotBy = [{ field: 'team' }]
  // field needs to be keyof DATA_TYPE both in `pivotBy` and `groupBy`